Do We Need Unit Test

 Scenario 1(New Application/Module):-

-Lets us assume below two classes which are exposed by a windows application:-
+Lets us assume below two classes which are exposed

 public class Multiplication